jdegoes/blueeyes/README.md

 BlueEyes has several kinds of caches:

  * Concurrent cache, which can be used by any number of threads without synchronizing;
- * Non-concurrent cache, which is not concurrent safe but can be safely used by actors;
  * Stage, most often used to coalesce IO operations in a staging area before execution.

 All caches support user-defined expiration policy and eviction handlers.